brianspiering/deep-learning-course/README.md

 Deep Learning Course: Fundementals and applications
 ---------

-This course is designed get learners up on the fundamentals and applications.
-It is designed for people who comfortable reading and writing intermediate Python code.

-The course is a mix of lecturs and hands-on with many applications.
+This course covers the fundamentals and applications of deep learning (DL).
+It is designed to quickly get learners up to speed with applied DL as practiced in industry.
+The course is best for people who are comfortable reading and writing intermediate Python code.
+It is a mix of lectures and hands-on activities.
 Materials are both in PyTorch and TensorFlow/Keras.

-It can be delivered as a 1/2 day, 1 day, 3 day, or more workshop.
+It can be delivered in 1/2 day, 1 day, 3 days, or longer.

 Topics
 ----------